fabiobatalha/crossrefapi/README.rst

 Journals
 --------

-Sampling the use of API Library to retrieve data from Journals endpoint.
+Exemplifying the use of API Library to retrieve data from Journals endpoint.

 .. code-block:: python